 - 22. Install the rear springs as shown.
-Please note: - Adjust the spring perch to about I/2" from the top (for lowest ride height).
+Please note: - Adjust the spring perch to about halfway down from the top.
 This will be the starting ride height setting, and should get you very close to Dinan's target bumpstop clearance measurement.
-Snug the 6mm screw to lock the perch into place. - The bottom of the rear main springs fit onto the stock lower spring pads.
+Snug the 6mm screw to lock the perch into place. - The long end of the spring divider points downward. - The bottom of the rear main springs fit onto the stock lower spring pads.
 Rotate the main spring until the end of the coil best fits into the spring pad. - 23.
 Install rear shock assemblies per BMW procedure.